 On terminal states, in OpenAI Gym as in Ecole, no further action can be taken and the environment

-This means that some complex observations cannot be extracted because they required information that
+This means that some complex observations cannot be extracted because they require information that

 When the problem is solved, for example on a terminal state of the

-Branching environment, there is not a current node where this
+Branching environment, there might not be a current node, or a linear

 None instead of an observation on terminal states.

-In machine learning, the observation of a terminal state is actually never used.
-It is not given to a policy to take the next action (because there are not any), and hence never used for learning either.
-In OpenAI Gym, one can often get an observation on terminal states anyhow because the environment can easily extrapolate it.
-This can make the code easier to write, but is not required.
+In any case, one might note that in reinforcement learning, the observation of a terminal state is usually not very useful.
+It is not given to a policy to take the next action (because there are not any), and hence never used for learning either, so not returning a final observation has no impact in practice.